 |Charge move duration||Unchanged||+1.5~2.5 seconds|

-While attackers benefit from using high-DPS quick moves, defenders benefit more from using slower, heavier-hitting quick moves.
+While attackers benefit from using high-DPS fast moves, defenders benefit more from using slower, heavier-hitting fast moves.
 The doubling of defender HP also encourages choosing defending Pokemon with a higher HP stat.

 These mechanical differences mean that defenders deal less damage, but they can also tank more damage in battle.
 The defender can also potentially use more charge moves, since over a round of battle, they will be gaining more energy from damage received.
 The defender effectively has access to another HP bar's worth of energy in a full battle.
 This can have devastating consequences, such as a defending Snorlax being able to fire off 3 Hyper Beams in one round of battle.